dreger/traveller/README.md

 Traveller supports many different types of inputs, and you can check out the tests to see what works.

 _Note: latitude and longitude support is coming._

+# Release notes

+**0.0.007 release ("Bond, James Bond")**
+This update fixes an issue where `albany ny` would be parsed as `city: alban`, where Traveller stripped the `ny` off the end.
+Updated the regex to only strip words with spaces before and after the target word.